hitchhikerz/game_of-_ife/README.md

 # game_of_life
-game of life simulator for bash shell
+game of life simulator for bash shell\n

-the exectutable, requirs two arguments and an input file first argument : binary string representing the birth conditions
+the exectutable, requirs two arguments and an input file\n first argument : binary string representing the birth conditions
                   eg: 000100000
 second argument : binary string representing the survival conditions